-Additional teaching expectations include, but are not limited to:
+Additional Teaching expectations include, but are not limited to:

-- 1) Communication skills: the ability to clearly express and discuss complex, nuanced ideas in a variety of settings including traditional classroom environments, and face-to-face exchanges with students and colleagues; - 2) Discernment: the ability to determine the accuracy, thoroughness and appropriateness of work assigned and submitted to include evaluation of student work and providing feedback; - 3) Collecting, organizing, and evaluating information: the ability to collect and organize course information and deliver it to students, to plan courses in a relevant field of study, to evaluate student work, and to complete administrative responsibilities related to teaching.
+- 1) Communication skills: the ability to clearly express and discuss complex, nuanced ideas in a variety of settings including traditional classroom environments, face-to-face exchanges with students and colleagues, online exchanges with students and colleagues, and experiential settings including but not limited to interactions with multiple publics and the ability to incorporate technology into teaching as appropriate to the discipline. - 2) Growth: the ability to articulate teaching goals and reflect on one's own teaching and teaching outcomes; the development of teaching approaches that respond to changes in students' needs and to changing student demographics, and an evolution of teaching over time. - 3) Discernment: the ability to determine the accuracy, thoroughness and appropriateness of work assigned and submitted, which includes the meaningful evaluation of student work and provision of appropriate and timely feedback. - 4) Collecting, organizing, and evaluating information: the ability to collect and organize course information and deliver it to students, to plan courses in a relevant field of study, to evaluate student work, and to complete administrative responsibilities related to teaching.